 This is an exciting time for life science entrepreneurs in New York.
-Our goal is to bring to NYC accessible and affordable acceleration programming to, harnessing the rich academic experience in the area to enable technological breakthroughs.
+Our goal is to bring accessible and affordable acceleration programming to NYC, harnessing the rich academic experience in the area to enable technological breakthroughs.
 The KiiLN virtual incubator provides a hand-picked one-stop shop for New York City-based biotech entrepreneurs to find:

 - Start-up resources